James Harden's Status For Christmas Game

 The Brooklyn Nets are going to be in Los Angeles, California, to play the Lakers on Christmas.

-For the game, there is good news that they will have James Harden available for the game.
+For the game, there is good news that they will have James Harden available.

 Harden had been in health and safety protocols.